-Bleeding and infection after a termination of pregnancy usually means that there is some placental tissue left in the uterus.
-An ultrasound scan can be used to check for this and occasionally an operation called a dilatation and curettage is needed to remove the placental tissue.
+Bleeding and infection after a termination of pregnancy usually means that there is some placental tissue left in your uterus.
+An ultrasound scan can be used to check for this and occasionally an operation called a dilatation and curettage (D&C) is needed to remove the placental tissue.

-With a surgical termination of pregnancy there is a small chance of damage to a woman’s cervix or uterus during the procedure.
+With a surgical termination of pregnancy there is also a small chance of damage to your cervix or uterus during the procedure.
 This is one of the main reasons why medical abortion is preferred if possible.

 Use pads rather than tampons and showers rather than baths for the first couple of weeks.

-It is best to wait about 2 weeks after an abortion before having sex.
-If you do have sex before then you should use a condom to decrease the chance of infection.
+It is best to wait about 2 weeks after an abortion before having sexual intercourse.
+If you do have intercourse before then you should use a condom to decrease the chance of infection.

 Use contraception.
 This is a good time to discuss contraception and choose a method that works for you.
 Remember that you could get pregnant again within 2 weeks of a termination of pregnancy.

-If you miss a period or have pregnancy symptoms, find out as soon as possible if you are pregnant.
-This will give you more time to think about your options and seek advice about how you wish to progress.
+If you miss a period or have pregnancy symptoms, find out as soon as possible whether you are pregnant.
+This will give you more time to think about your options and seek advice about how you wish to proceed.